 - NFC device provisioning: IT admins can “bump” new or factory-reset devices with the Applivery NFC provisioning app to provision a device (WIP).

-- QR code device provisioning: IT admins can use new or factory-reset device to scan a QR code generated by the Applivery MDM Console to provision the device.
+- QR code device provisioning: IT admins can use the new or factory-reset device to scan a QR code generated by the Applivery MDM Console to provision the device.

 - Zero-touch enrollment: Zero-touch enrollment is a streamlined process for Android devices to be provisioned for enterprise management.
 On first boot, devices check to see if they’ve been assigned an enterprise configuration.
-If so, the device initiates the fully managed device provisioning method and downloads the correct device policy controller app, which then completes setup of the managed device.
+If so, the device initiates the fully managed device provisioning method and downloads the correct device policy controller app, which then completes the setup of the managed device.

 - Device security challenge: IT admins can set and enforce a device security challenge (e.g. PIN/pattern/password) of a certain type and complexity on managed devices.